ebweinberger/speckles/README.md

 ## Basic concept

-Each circle is and object that stores its own location, color, size, and age.
+Each circle is a `dot` object that stores its own location, color, size, and age.
 The animation runs at 30 frames per second.
 There are a few things that happen in each frame:
 * A new circle is born with a random color and location
 * Each circle increases its radius by `GROWTH_RATE`
 * Each circle checks it's age and when it become older than `DEATH_TIME`, it "pops"